learn-co-curriculum/dsc-correlation-covariance/README.md

 __Pearson Correlation Coefficient__, $r$, also called the __linear correlation coefficient__, measures the strength and the direction of a __linear relationship__ between two variables.
 This coefficient quantifies the degree to which a relationship between two variables can be described by a line.

-*Note: There are a [number other correlation coefficients](https://math.tutorvista.com/statistics/correlation.html),  but for now, we shall focus on __Pearson correlation__ as it is the go-to correlation measure for most needs. *
+*Note: There are a [number other correlation coefficients](https://math.tutorvista.com/statistics/correlation.html),  but for now, we will focus on __Pearson correlation__ as it is the go-to correlation measure for most needs. *